8 Physical Signs Your Anxiety Isn't Just In Your Head

 8. Fatigue

-While some people may feel wired when they're anxious, fatigue is actually a common symptom of anxiety, Dr. Chait said.
+While some people may feel wired when they're anxious, fatigue is a common symptom of anxiety, Dr. Chait said.

 Advertisement

 If this sounds like you, try a weighted blanket to help soothe you to sleep.
 If that doesn't work, try a breathing technique or other wind-down routines that can help ease anxiety.
+Ultimately, you should work with your mental healthcare provider to create a treatment plan that will help relieve your anxiety and help you get a good night's sleep.

 Advertisement